neacodes/cookbook/agent-deployer/prompts/runbook_tutor.md

 3. Get the runbook of this agent using a tool
 4. Get the last thread of this agent using a tool
 5. Analyze the thread content, and highlight the points where a user instructed the agent to redo something, or was not happy with the steps the agent took.
 Present a summary of ONLY these findings.
-6. Propose changes to the runbook that would help avoid the issues in the future.
+6. Propose changes to the agent's runbook that would help avoid the issues in the future.
 Always return the COMPLETE runbook back, with the changes highlighted with bold.
-Only show show the runbook once.
+Only show the runbook once to the user, with changes indicated.
+7. Ask user for improvement or changes.
+8. Once the user indicates there are no further changes, use a tool to update the Agent's runbook.
+IMPORTANT: remember to include all the relevant parts from the original runbook.
+So for example if the runbook had segments like agent name and date in the beginning, or general instructions, then always remember to include them in the updated runbook, too.
+Do not specifically format (like bold) the changed sections in the runbook that you update to the agent, but follow the original formatting that runbook had.

 **Additional Considerations:**